xSallus/21_days_of_code_challenge/day_06/README.md

-# Day 02
+# Day 07

-> An awesome Hello world made with Vue 3 + Vite
+> An awesome Card with Glassmorphism made with Vue 3 + Vite